-What Is TrueCrypt and Why Should I Use It?
+What Is TrueCrypt/VeraCrypt and Why Should I Use It?

-TrueCrypt is an on-the-fly encryption application that allows you to work with encrypted files as you would work on files located on a regular drive.
-Without on-the-fly encryption, actively working with encrypted files is an enormous pain and the outcome is usually either that people simply do not encrypt their files or they engage in poor security practices with their encrypted files because of the hassle of decrypting/encrypting them.
+TrueCrypt was a popular open source, on-the-fly encryption application that allowed you to work with encrypted files as you would work on files located on a regular drive.
+Without on-the-fly encryption, actively working with encrypted files is an enormous pain and the outcome is usually either that people simply do not encrypt their files or they engage in poor security practices with their encrypted files because of the hassle of decrypting and encrypting them.

-With an on-the-fly system like TrueCrypt you have an encrypted container (or even an entirely encrypted system drive).
-All the files within the container are encrypted and TrueCrypt, acting as an intermediary, decrypts each file on the fly (in the computer’s memory) so that you may interact with it like a regular file.
-You simply mount the encrypted volume, work within it, and unmount it.
-TrueCrypt takes care of everything, keeping the files temporarily in the RAM, sweeping up after itself, and ensuring your files remain uncompromised.
+With VeraCrypt’s on-the-fly system, you can create an encrypted container (or even an entirely encrypted system drive).
+All the files within the container are encrypted, and you can mount it as a normal drive with VeraCrypt to view and edit the files.
+When you’re done working with them, you can just unmount the volume.
+VeraCrypt takes care of everything, keeping the files temporarily in the RAM, sweeping up after itself, and ensuring your files remain uncompromised.

 - Administrative access to a computer.

 That’s it!
-You can grab a copy of TrueCrypt for Windows, Linux, or Mac OS X and then settle in at a computer that you have administrative access to (you can’t run TrueCrypt on a limited-privilege/guest account).
-Have a copy on hand?
-Great, let’s get started.
-For this tutorial we’ll be using the Windows version of TrueCrypt and installing it on a Windows 7 machine.
+You can grab a copy of VeraCrypt for Windows, Linux, or Mac OS X and then settle in at a computer that you have administrative access to (you can’t run VeraCrypt on a limited-privilege/guest account).
+For this tutorial we’ll be using the Windows version of VeraCrypt and installing it on a Windows 10 machine.

 Volumes can be as simple as a file container you place on a drive or disk or as complex as a whole-disk encryption for your operating system.
-We’re going to keep things simple for the first section of our TrueCrypt guide and focus on getting you set up with an easy to use local container.
+We’re going to keep things simple for this guide and focus on getting you set up with an easy-to-use local container.
 Select “Create an encrypted file container”.

 Next, the Wizard will ask you if you want the create a Standard or a Hidden volume.
 Again, for the sake of simplicity, we’re going to skip messing around with Hidden Volumes at this point.
 This is no way lowers the encryption level or security of the volume we’re creating as a Hidden Volume is simply a method of obfuscating the location of the encrypted volume.

-In the next step we need to pick a name and location for our volume.
-The only important parameter here is that your host drive have enough space for the volume you with to create (i.e. if you want a 100GB encrypted volume you’d better have a drive with the space to spare).
+Next, you’ll need to pick a name and location for your volume.
+The only important parameter here is that your host drive have enough space for the volume you with to create (i.e. if you want a 100GB encrypted volume you’d better have a drive with 100GB of free space).
 We’re going to throw our encrypted volume on a secondary data drive in our desktop Windows machine.

 Now it’s time to pick your encryption scheme.
 You really can’t go wrong here.
 Yes there are a lot of choices, but all of them are extremely solid encrypt schemes and, for practical purposes, interchangeble.
 In 2008, for example, the FBI spent over a year trying to decrypt the AES encrypted hard drives of a Brazilian banker involved in a financial scam.
 Even if your data-protection-paranoia extends up the level of acronym agencies with deep pockets and skilled forensics teams, you can rest easy knowing your data is secure.

 Next stop, password generation.
-See that screenshot?
-That’s a short password.
-Short passwords are a bad idea.
+There is one important thing to keep in mind here: Short passwords are a bad idea.
 You should create a password at least 20 characters long.
-However you can create a strong and memorable password we suggest you do it.
+However you can create a strong and memorable password, we suggest you do it.
 A great technique is to use a passphrase instead of a simple password.
 Here’s an example: In2NDGradeMrsAmerman$aidIWasAGypsy.
 That’s better than password123 any day.

 On the Volume Format screen, you’ll need to move your mouse around to generate some random data.
 While just moving your mouse is sufficient you could always follow in our footsteps—we grabbed our Wacom tablet and drew a picture of Ricky Martin as an extra on Portlandia.
 How’s that for random?
 Once you’ve generated enough random goodness, hit the Format button.

-Once the format process is complete you’ll be returned to the original TrueCrypt interface.
-Your volume is now a *.TC file wherever you parked it and ready to be mounted by TrueCrypt.
+Once the format process is complete, you’ll be returned to the original VeraCrypt interface.
+Your volume is now a single file wherever you parked it and ready to be mounted by VeraCrypt.

-Don’t forget to secure wipe the files once you’ve copied them into the encrypted volume.
+Don’t forget to securely wipe the files once you’ve copied them into the encrypted volume.
 Regular file system storage is insecure and traces of the files you’ve encrypted will remain behind on the unencrypted disk unless you properly wipe the space.
-Also, don’t forget to pull up the TrueCrypt interface and “Dismount” the encrypted volume when you aren’t actively using it.
+Also, don’t forget to pull up the VeraCrypt interface and “Dismount” the encrypted volume when you aren’t actively using it.